 College personnel recognize that food, housing, and transportation are essential for student success.
-If you are having trouble securing these resources or want to explore strategies for balancing life and school, we encourage you to contact either MCC CREW - Campus Resources Education Web by calling (254) 299-8561 or by emailing crew@mclennan.edu or a Success Coach by calling (254) 299-8226 or emailing SuccessCoach@mclennan.edu.
-Both are located in the Completion Center located on the second floor of the Student Services Center (SSC) which is open Monday-Friday from 8 a.m.-5 p.m.
+If you are having trouble securing these resources or want to explore strategies for balancing life and school, we encourage you to contact either MCC CREW - Campus Resources Education Web by calling (254) 299-8561 or by emailing crew@mclennan.edu or a Success Coach by calling (254) 299-8226 or emailing success@mclennan.edu.

 Paulanne's Pantry (MCC's food pantry) provides free food by appointment to students, faculty and staff.
-To schedule an appointment, go to https://mclennan.co1.qualtrics.com/jfe/form/SV_07byXd7eB8iTqJg.
-Both the Completion Center and Paulanne's Pantry are located on the second floor of the Student Services Center (SSC).
+To schedule an appointment, go to https://calendly.com/paulannespantry-mcc/15min.

+The CREW, Success Coaches, and Paulanne's Pantry are all located on the second floor of the Student Services building in Success Coaching Services.